SegersIan/knowledge-base/content/team-topologies/architect-for-flow.md

 * Analyze:
     * How are teams currently structured (size, boundaries types, ...)?
     * What are the dependencies and interactions between teams.
-    * How do these themse work together (Like a seperate Dev and Ops).
+    * How do these teams work together (Like a separate Dev and Ops).

 ### 2. Assessing Flow Of Change